gusthoff/kanboard-plugin-column-group/README.md

 This plug-in extends Kanboard's functionality with the following features:

-- Allows for adding and managing global column groups.
+- Allows for adding and managing global and project-specific column groups.
 - Allows for assigning columns from each project to column groups.
     - Multiple columns from the same project can be assigned to a single column group.
     - Multiple columns from various projects can share column groups.
+    - Projects can use both global and local column groups.
 - Displays column groups above the corresponding columns on the project board.
     - Adjacent columns belonging to the same column group can be easily identified on the board.